The Painted-Leaf begonia, aka Rex begonia, with their large, colorful leaves, help make them perfect indoor plants for the window garden.

 Grow Rex using a rich, fast-draining soil mix.
 It should remain moist but not soggy.

 Repotting or transplanting may be needed if Rex begonias outgrow its container. o prevent them, keep the plant well-trimmed and remove dead leaves from the surface of the planting mix.

 Otherwise, leave it in place and freshen the topsoil.

 Repot in the first quarter of the year in shallow pots, which is also the best time to propagate.

 Large, shallow pots allow the rhizome to spread.

 Remove withered or dead leaves to keep plants looking good and encourage new growth.

-As mentioned, the flowers may take nutrients from the plant.
+As mentioned, the blooms may take nutrients from the plant.
 When the flowers appear, remove them.

 Propagation is possible from: